SJTU-IPADS/PowerInfer/README.md

 [Project Kanban](https://github.com/orgs/SJTU-IPADS/projects/2/views/2)

 ## Latest News 🔥
-- [2024/5/20] Competition Recruitment: **CCF-TCArch Customized Computing Challenge 2024**
+- [2024/5/20] **Competition Recruitment: CCF-TCArch Customized Computing Challenge 2024**

-The CCF TCARCH Customized Computing Challenge is a national competition organized by the Technical Committee on Computer Architecture (TCARCH) of the China Computer Federation (CCF).
-It aims to discover talents in computer architecture, stimulate students' research interest in computer architecture, and cultivate their innovative spirit.
-It is one of the best platforms for outstanding students in the field of computer architecture to exchange and learn in China.
-The competition was first held in 2018 and has been held for 5 sessions.
-Since 2021, the finals of this competition have been held at the CCFSys/CCFChip conference hosted by the CCF TCARCH, and an awards ceremony has been held.
-Outstanding papers have the opportunity to be selected for the conference proceedings.
-This year's competition goal is to optimize the PowerInfer inference engine using the open-source ROCm/HIP, with the expectation of achieving faster inference speed and more accurate generation results.
+The CCF TCARCH CCC is a national competition organized by the Technical Committee on Computer Architecture (TCARCH) of the China Computer Federation (CCF).
+This year's competition goal is to optimize the PowerInfer inference engine using the open-source ROCm/HIP.
+The competition information can be found [here](https://ccf-tcarch-ccc.github.io/2024/).

-Welcome everyone who is interested to participate in the registration competition.
-The competition information website is: https://ccf-tcarch-ccc.github.io/2024/

-- [2024/5/17] We provide support for the AMD device with ROCm(Limited to relatively smaller models, there are some bugs in models exceeding 40B.
-We are currently working on fixing them.)
+- [2024/5/17] We provide support for the AMD device with ROCm (WIP - there are known issues for models exceeding 40B).
 - [2024/3/28] We are trilled to present [Bamboo LLM](https://github.com/SJTU-IPADS/Bamboo) that achieves both top-level performance and unparalleled speed with PowerInfer!
 Experience it with Bamboo-7B [Base](https://huggingface.co/PowerInfer/Bamboo-base-v0.1-gguf) / [DPO](https://huggingface.co/PowerInfer/Bamboo-DPO-v0.1-gguf).
 - [2024/3/14] We supported ProSparse Llama 2 ([7B](https://huggingface.co/SparseLLM/prosparse-llama-2-7b)/[13B](https://huggingface.co/SparseLLM/prosparse-llama-2-13b)), ReLU models with ~90% sparsity, matching original Llama 2's performance (Thanks THUNLP & ModelBest)!
 - [2024/1/11] We supported Windows with GPU inference!